zapling/atreus62/README.md

 # qmk-atreus62
 This is my custom firmware for my Atreus62 keyboard.

 If you're interested in getting yourself an Atreus62 keyboards, it can be purchased from [Profet Keyboards](https://shop.profetkeyboards.com/product/atreus62-keyboard).
-It can be purchased pre-assembled or with parts so you can assamble it your own.
+It can be purchased pre-assembled or with parts so you can assamble it on your own.

 ## About